katsphil/crm-api-test-developer/README.md

 In order to interact with the API, visit `/api/swagger/`

 1. Authenticate:
    - Use the `/api/rest-auth/login/` endpoint to obtain an authentication token.
+(You may need to create an admin user via the admin panel.
+See 3)
    - Include the token in the Authorization header of your requests: `Authorization: Token <your_token>`

 2. API Endpoints: